Travelport-xx/travelport-uapi-tutorial/lesson_2-4.md

 In the interest of simplicity, we did not discuss in the previous lesson exactly how many search results were expected to be returned, and, perhaps most importantly, how to request more results if the provider of search results can deliver them.

-The Universal API will signal in its responses if more results are available for any kind of search.
+The Universal API&trade; will signal in its responses if more results are available for any kind of search.
 At the Java level, you use the method `getNextResultReference` to get access to a "token" that you can use later to tell Travelport what data you have already been returned.
 You can see the token in the `common_v15_0:NextResultReference` tag at the top of the XML response.

 ![Warning](images/warning.png)  Historically, the GDSes provided data on "green-screen", character-based terminals.
 These systems had the notion of a screenful of information--the number of lines of text that the user could see before the top lines scrolled off-screen.
 Some APIs to various GDSes have also used, or perhaps "kept", the notion of a "screenful" of information to represent a partial list of results.
 In homage to this tradition, we will keep the nomenclature of "a screen" to indicate one _burst_ of information returned.